prashant558/-_exploration/README.md

 Language is full of hidden patterns — once you see them, it changes how you think about everyday communication.

 A model can pick up the basics of a language in hours with good compute power — something that takes us humans months or even years!
-(I’ve been learning German for over a year, but my model “learned” Hindi sentence structure in days!)
+(I’ve been learning German for over a year, but my model can learn German sentence structure in days!)

 Even simple models like bigrams can uncover fascinating structure in a language, while more advanced architectures can create surprisingly human-like text.